-SPL HP C/XL Equivalent Contains the local declarations and statements of the procedure.
-Same as SPL.
+SPL HP C/XL Equivalent Contains the local declarations and Same as SPL. statements of the procedure.
 The end of the body generates an exit instruction.
-Additional exit points may be specified with the RETURN statement.
-Same as SPL.
+Additional exit points may be Same as SPL. specified with the RETURN statement.
 Additional exit points may be specified with the return statement.

-See also "RETURN Statement" in Chapter 6 and "Data Type" above.
+See also "RETURN Statement" and "Data Type" above.